Vyral/base-template/_drafts/a-noteworthy-trend-affecting-our-local-market.md

 {% include youtube.html %}

-Buyers from across the country are migrating over to our area, and it’s impacting buyers and sellers in different ways.
+<center>Buyers from across the country are migrating over to our area, and it’s impacting buyers and sellers in different ways.</center>

 “What’s the latest news regarding our Metro Phoenix market?”
 That question has come up a lot lately, so today we’ll take a look at the numbers.